SailfishOS:Chum icon

 Hosts-based adblock script

-Ad-blocking via /etc/hosts (primer)
+Ad-blocking via /etc/hosts

-3 formats are supported:
+3 formats are supported, all are URLs to

 If you want stricter or less strict blocking, copy /usr/share/doc/hosts-block/cfg.sh to /home/defaultuser/.config/hosts-block/ and edit it to your liking.
+The file is sourced by the ash shell script, i.e. it follows shell syntax.

 domain.tld